Chair Practices

 10:30-11:45 a.m.
 Pacific Time

-Pay what can for multiple practices, or pay per practice (drop-in).
+Pay what you can for multiple practices or pay per practice.

 Incorporate asana, breathing, and a pause into your daily routine for dynamic aging or as restorative breaks during your work day to counter the effects of sitting for long periods.
 Chair practices will be dynamic, gentle, and nurturing, easing joint pain and developing resilience, strength, and stability.
 You are not required to transition to and from the floor, however, practices will include standing forms, inviting your body through its full range of movement, with the potential to restore this capability.

-The ‘live’ practices will include recordings that you can use at home, as well as a copy of the study with photographs.
+The online ‘live’ practices will include recordings that you can use at home, OR attend by recording only.

 Payment Options